-Without needing special permission, students can concurrently enroll up to these credit limits combined from UW–Madison and another institution:
+Without needing special permission, L&S undergraduate students can concurrently enroll up to these credit limits combined from UW–Madison and another institution:

 - Fall and Spring: 20 credits**